$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Wreath products of HCS groups where A wr B where B is infinite

 \section{Wreath products of HCS groups \texorpdfstring{$A \wr B$ where $B$}{A wr B where B} is infinite}

-The aim of this section is to prove the following proposition. \begin{proposition} Let $A$ and $B$ be residually $\C$ groups such that $A$ is abelian and $B$ is infinite.
-If $B$ satisfies $\C$-CC and every cyclic subgroup of $G$ is $\C$-separable in $B$ then $A \wr B$ satisfies $\C$-CC.
+The aim of this section is to prove the following proposition. \begin{proposition} Let $A$ and $B$ be residually-$\C$ groups such that $A$ is abelian and $B$ is infinite.
+If $B$ satisfies $\C$-CC and every cyclic subgroup of $B$ is $\C$-separable in $B$, then $A \wr B$ satisfies $\C$-CC.

-Moreover, if $A$ and $B$ are groups such that $B$ is infinite, then the wreath product $A \wr B$ is a $\C$-HCS group if and only if both of the following hold \begin{itemize} \item[(i)] $A$ is an abelian residually-$C$ group, \item[(ii)] $B$ is $\C$-HCS and every cyclic subgroup of $B$ is $\C$-closed in $B$. \end{itemize} \end{proposition}
+Moreover, if $A$ and $B$ are groups such that $B$ is infinite, then the wreath product $A \wr B$ is a $\C$-HCS group if and only if both of the following hold \begin{itemize} \item[(i)] $A$ is an abelian residually-$C$ group, \item[(ii)] $B$ is $\C$-HCS and every cyclic subgroup of $B$ is $\C$-closed in $B$. \end{itemize} \end{proposition} In line with the assumptions of Proposition~\ref{proposition:infinite acting group}, within this section, unless stated otherwise, we will assume that $G = A \wr B$ is a wreath product of groups such that the base group $A$ is abelian.

-Within this section, unless stated otherwise, we will assume that $G = A \wr B$ is a wreath product of groups such that the base group $A$ is abelian.
+The section is organized as follows: in subsection \ref{subsection:centralizers with abelian base} we give full characterization of centralizers is wreath products with abelian base group, in subsection \ref{subsection:Infinite act preliminaries} we prove several technical lemmas about finding finite quotients of the acting group $B$ such that the extended homomorphism $A \wr B \to A \wr (B/K)$ has desired properties, and in subsection \ref{subsection:infinite act main statements} we use these results to establish the $\C$-centralizer condition for $A \wr B$, thus proving Proposition~\ref{proposition:infinite acting group} and Theorem~\ref{theorem:HCS}.